jackquelinenguyen/jackquelinenguyen/README.md

 ### Hey there!
 I'm Jackie 😊

-- 👩🏻‍💻 I'm a Software Engineer currently working at PlayStation.
+- 👩🏻‍💻 I'm a Software Engineer building fun things at PlayStation!
-- 🔭 Previously, I was one the co-creators of ZusTime, a time travel debugger and component hierarchy visualizer for React/Zustand applications.
+- 🌨 Previously, I was one the co-creators of ZusTime, a time travel debugger and component hierarchy visualizer for React/Zustand applications.
 Check it out below!
-- 🌨 In my free time, I enjoy snowboarding, volleyball & building keyboards.
+- 🎧 In my free time, I enjoy snowboarding, volleyball & gaming.
 - 🌟 https://www.linkedin.com/in/jackquelinenguyen/

 ### Thanks for stopping by!